greg-raven/Uncommon-Sense/_posts/2023-06-24-fight-in-the-dog.md

 tag: 'Mark Twain'
 ---

-It’s not the size of the dog in the fight, it’s the size of the fight in the dog.
+It's not the size of the dog in the fight, it's the size of the fight in the dog.